Koboto-Boards/Boards-to-ArduinoIDE/bootloaders/optiboot/README.txt

-We build the bootloaders for the A-Star 328PB using WinAVR-201001110.
+We build the bootloaders for the atmega328pb using WinAVR-201001110.